colyseus/colyseus-construct3/README.md

 # colyseus-construct3

-Colyseus Multiplayer Client Plugin for Construct3.
+Colyseus Multiplayer Client Addon for Construct3.

+This addon is on early stages and is not ready to use.

 ## Development